Chiang Rai

 If you like Coffee,

-• Doi Chang: Doi Chang coffee, also Arabica, is balanced in acidity with low caffeine content.
+• Doi Chaang Coffee, also Arabica, is balanced in acidity with low caffeine content.

 There are several must-visit stops if you want to experience the full depth of the region’s coffee culture: